voronokKita/modstothepeople/README.md

 > python3 --version

-You can get it here https://www.python.org/downloads/<br>
+You can get it here https://www.python.org/downloads/ <br>
 If you stuck then search "install python 3 in [your OS]", there are many detailed guides out there.

 The script will definitely work on EU4 and HOI4, and probably on other games from this list:

 > https://en.wikipedia.org/wiki/Paradox_Development_Studio#List_of_games_developed

 You install mods in the 'Paradox Interactive' folder, that will be created after the first lunch of a game.
-On Windows and Mac it will be created in your 'Documents' folder, on Linux in '~/.local/share/' of your home catalog.<br>
+On Windows and Mac it'll be created in your 'Documents' folder, on Linux in '~/.local/share/' of your home catalog.

-Normal way to install mods in Europa Universalis IV by hands is:
+Normal way to install mods in Europa Universalis IV by hands is this:

-0. Copy descriptor.mod, that normally found inside a mod folder, into the<br>
+0. Copy descriptor.mod, that normally found inside a mod folder, into the <br>
-/Paradox Interactive/Europa Universalis IV/mod/<br>
+   /Paradox Interactive/Europa Universalis IV/mod/ <br>
-1. in the end of this descriptor file add a new line<br>
+1. in the end of this descriptor file add a new line <br>
-path="path to the mod's folder"<br>
+   path="path to the mod's folder" <br>
-2. Next you enable the mod by making/editing file<br>
+2. Next you enable the mod by making/editing file <br>
-/Paradox Interactive/Europa Universalis IV/dlc_load.json<br>
+   /Paradox Interactive/Europa Universalis IV/dlc_load.json <br>
-format of the file is this<br>
+   format of the file is this <br>
    {"disabled_dlcs" :[], "enabled_mods": ["mod/mod name 1.mod", "mod/mod name 2.mod", "mod/mod name 3.mod"]}

 If this how it works in your case then the script must work, regardless of your OS and a path to the 'Paradox Interactive' folder!